Crew Training Manual & Procedures

 5. Revive – Provide whatever medical attention may be required.
 Not all steps will always be required.
 Crew will focus on completing each step, in order, without getting ahead of themselves.

-During MOB procedures the crew should, in general:
+During MOB procedures the crew should:

 1. Stay in their assigned positions unless assigned specific tasks by the Captain.
 There is a natural tendency to want to crowd around and help with, or at least observe, recovery efforts.